Close menu

 When pedestrian segregation in the workplace is not possible – shocking things can happen.

 Pedestrian Segregation in the workplace is important for reducing risk on sites wherever vehicles work in close proximity with pedestrians.
+Implementing effective forklift and pedestrian separation strategies significantly minimizes the chances of accidents and ensures a safer working environment.

 But what can happen if you don’t segregate?
 Fines, prosecutions and deaths, to be blunt.